pritidesai/node-web-app/README.md

 ![alt webhooks](images/webhooks.png)

 1. One WebHook will be configured to our argocd pipeline app.
-This will enabled you to push changes to your pipeline plus for argocd to detect changes for your app (though autosync is not on)
+This will enable us to push changes to our pipeline plus for argocd to detect changes for our app (though autosync is not on)

     ![alt webhooks](images/argowebhook.png)